 5. A Regular or L-shaped Standing Desk Is a Must

 It's no surprise that the most critical part of your streaming desk setup is your desk.
-The Autonomous SmartDesk 2 is the best desk for streaming that you can find.
+The Autonomous SmartDesk is the best streamer desk that you can find.
 When you are not using it to stream, It works well in various contexts, such as image design and even writing.
-While the SmartDesk 2 - Premium, a business version is great for office workers, it may be best for you to snag the SmartDesk 2 - Home Office version for your streaming needs.
+While the SmartDesk Pro, a business version is great for office workers, it may be best for you to snag the SmartDesk Core version for your streaming needs.

 6. A Dedicated Microphone Is Your Friend

-Headphones make up a big part of streaming accessories for the desk setup for streaming, and they are usually built with an integrated microphone.
+Headphones make up a big part of streaming accessories for the streamer desk, and they are usually built with an integrated microphone.
 If you are on a tight budget and cannot afford a dedicated microphone, then using the one on your headset is acceptable.

 However, once you can buy a separate microphone, it's in your best interest to do so.
 Dedicated microphones tend to have better capture ranges and more effective noise cancellation.
 Additionally, integrated microphones have a terrible habit of picking up minimal audio from the headphone speakers.

 Monitors were touched on briefly during the monitor arm section.
 If you're wondering why you need multiple screens to stream, it boils down to the interactive experience that streaming should be.
 On one hand, you are going to be playing a video game.
 On the other hand, the appeal to your viewers comes from an interactive experience.